 Have you been diagnosed with herpes?
-Though there are eight herpes viruses commonly found in humans, you likely have one of two types of the Herpes Simplex Virus (HSV)—HSV-1 or HSV-2, or possibly both.
+Though there are eight types of herpes viruses commonly found in humans, when you hear “herpes,” you’re likely thinking of either herpes simplex virus type 1 (HSV-1) or herpes simplex virus type 2 (HSV-2).
 These two viruses have certain distinguishing features and modes of transmission that are important to understand.

 What is HSV-1?

 Typically, HSV-1 is transmitted orally and causes oral herpes, although in some cases, it can be transmitted sexually and can cause genital herpes.
 Since it can be passed from person-to-person in multiple ways and can be transmitted even when there are no symptoms present, it is extremely common.
-67% of people under the age of 50 worldwide (and 47.8% of Americans aged 14-49) have this strain of the virus (1).
+47.8% of Americans aged 14–49 have this strain of the virus (CDC, 2018).

-HSV-1 is generally the strain responsible for cold sores on the lips and around the mouth, and occasionally, it can cause sores on other parts of the body, such as the eye or the finger.
-Most people with the virus never, or rarely, experience outbreaks, which means you may have the virus and have no idea (2).
+HSV-1 is generally the strain responsible for cold sores on the lips and around the mouth.
+Occasionally, it can cause sores on other parts of the body, such as the eye or the finger.
+Most people with the virus never, or rarely, experience outbreaks, which means you may have the virus and have no idea (WHO, 2017).

 What is HSV-2?

 Whereas HSV-1 is most commonly transmitted orally, HSV-2 is most commonly transmitted sexually and causes genital herpes.
-Since sexual contact is the primary mode of transmission, it is far less common than HSV-1, but still quite prevalent.
-11.9% of people in the U.S. (aged 14-49) have HSV-2 (1).
+Since sexual contact is the primary mode of transmission, it is less common than HSV-1, but still quite prevalent.
+11.9% of people in the U.S. aged 14–49 have HSV-2 (CDC, 2017).

 An outbreak of genital herpes results in ulcers or sores anywhere around the genital region—the groin, the penis or vagina, the buttocks, or the anus.
-Just like HSV-1, though, you may have HSV-2 and never experience an outbreak (it is estimated that close to 90% of people with the virus never know they have it (3)).
+Just like HSV-1, though, you may have HSV-2 and never experience an outbreak.
 The virus can be transmitted even when you are not experiencing an active outbreak, although transmission is more likely during an outbreak.

-For oral herpes, there is little you can do to prevent contracting the virus—as we’ve seen, nearly 50% of the population has it, and can transmit it even without an active outbreak.
-Simply sharing a water bottle with someone who has the virus can be enough exposure to contract the virus yourself.
-You can take steps to protect yourself from genital herpes, though, with the use of condoms.
-If you know you have herpes, taking antivirals, along with condom usage, can greatly reduce your chances of transmitting the virus to others (5).
+For oral herpes, it may be hard to prevent contracting the virus—as we’ve seen, nearly 50% of the population has it.
+Simply sharing a water bottle with someone who has the virus can be enough exposure to contract the virus yourself—although this is rare if they do not have an active outbreak.
+You can reduce your risk of genital herpes, though, by practicing safe sex—although this isn’t 100% effective.
+If you know you have herpes, taking antivirals, along with condom usage, can greatly reduce your chances of transmitting the virus to others.